Western Art by David Lozeau

 From ranchers to gunslingers to miners to prostitutes, poor migrants and wealthy entrepreneurs alike exploited the American frontier for gain.
 And with ambition came corruption; a man could be shot over a simple hand of poker and there was only a very fine line between a marshal and an outlaw.

-The Old West summons images of land rushes, Mexican banditos, the Pony Express, six shooters, Indian tribes, the transcontinental railroad, and a gritty world bustling just beyond the federal government’s reach.
+The Old West summons images of land rushes, Mexican banditos, the Pony Express, six shooters, Native American tribes, the transcontinental railroad, and a gritty world bustling just beyond the federal government’s reach.
 And that’s the side of the story Lozeau tells through his Lowbrow style of Dia de los Muertos artwork that depicts derringer-toting flamenco dancers, brazen mariachi, and steely law dogs.